tapdaq/cordova-plugin/README.md

 To get started, sign up to Tapdaq and add your application.
 You will then be given an `appId` and `clientKey` under the app settings.

-Once you have got those, add the following:
+Once you have got those, add the following inside your app's `#onDeviceReady` method:

     Tapdaq.setOptions({
       testAdvertsEnabled: true # Set to false when submitting to the app store!